bespinian/trainings/container-hands-on/README.md

 # Mount a local directory into your container

-To share local fiels you can mount a local directory (or single file) into your container.
+To share local files you can mount a local directory (or single file) into your container.
 This is called a host volume.

 We'll use nginx as static server but want it to serve our local directory.